BInGo: Bayesian Intrinsic Groupwise Registration via Explicit Hierarchical Disentanglement: Methodology

-Hence, minimizing the right-hand side of \cref{eq:kl_convexity} encourages the unimodal posteriors to be identical, thus forcing the variational distributions to represent modality-invariant structures located in the common space.
+Hence, the minimization of the KL in \cref{eq:KL}(ii) is actually approximated by minimizing the right-hand side of \cref{eq:kl_convexity}, which has a closed-form expression.

-\subsection{Explicit disentanglement with neural networks}
+\subsection{Explicit Disentanglement with Neural Networks}

-We propose a dedicated hierarchical variational auto-encoder (VAE) as the inference model in \cref{fig:inf_rec} to maximize the ELBO.
-An example of the network architecture with the number of hierarchy $L=3$ is depicted in \cref{fig:network}.
+The ELBO has been decomposed into three terms: reconstruction of the original images (the first term in \cref{eq:ELBO}), the KL divergence for velocity fields to ensure diffeomorphism (\cref{eq:KL}(i)), and the KL divergence for the intrinsic (dis)similarity to optimize the registration (\cref{eq:KL}(ii)), with weights (hyperparameters) $(\lambda_i)_{i=1}^3$.
+To estimate the ELBO, we propose a dedicated hierarchical variational auto-encoder (VAE) as the inference model in \cref{fig:graph}(b), whose architecture with the number of hierarchy $L=3$ is depicted in \cref{fig:network}.
+The network learns $p(\bm{x} \mid \bm{z}, \bm{v}), q\left(\bm{v}_{m}^{l} \mid \bm{x}, \bm{v}^{<l}\right)$ and $q_{m}\left(\bm{z}^{l} \mid x_{m}, \bm{v}_{m}\right)$, and the expectations in the ELBO are estimated by Monte Carlo sampling, similar to traditional VAEs.

-The essence of the network is its capability to explicitly disentangle the common structure, spatial transformations and appearance information in \cref{eq:disentangle} from multimodal images.
-To this end, the network is decomposed into three types of submodules: 1) an encoder that extracts modality-invariant structural codes, 2) multi-level registration (Reg) modules that infer spatial transformations from the structural codes, and 3) a decoder, with modality-specific appearance information embedded, reconstructing original images from the learned common structure and the inverse mappings to the image spaces.
+The motif of BInGo is to explicitly disentangle the common structure, spatial transformations and appearance information from multimodal images, thus realizing \cref{eq:disentangle}.
+To this end, the network comprises three types of cooperative modules: 1) $M$ encoders that extract multi-level \emph{transformation-equivariant} structural representations $\bm{c}_m^l$, corresponding to the inverse imaging function $f_m^{-1}$, 2) multi-level registration (Reg) modules that infer spatial transformations from individual structural representations, corresponding to estimating $\bm{\phi}$ from $\{\bm{z}\circsmall\phi_m^{-1}\}_{m=1}^M$, and 3) $M$ decoders, with modality-specific appearance information embedded as parameters, which reconstruct registered images from learned common structure, corresponding to the imaging function $f_m(\bm{z})$.

-\textbf{Bottom-up inference of velocity fields.} To learn the velocity fields that co-register the image group, the encoder first infers multilevel structural codes $\bm{c}_m^l(x_m)\triangleq[\widetilde{\bm{\mu}}_m^l(x_m);\ln\widetilde{\bm{\Sigma}}_m^l(x_m)]$ from each modality.
-Note that these structural codes are assumed to be located in the corresponding image spaces.
-They are associated with the unimodal variational posteriors via equivariance, \emph{i.e.}